High School Affiliated to Renmin University of China: Staff

 The staff includes 50 special-class teachers and over 170 senior-level teachers.
 16 teachers have been conferred the title of "pillar teacher" at the national level, and another 25 at the Beijing municipal level.
 37 are recognized as advanced individuals in their disciplines in Haidian District.
 There are more than 40 foreign teachers from the United States, the United Kingdom and other countries.

 Students

 Foreign passport holders are allowed to attend so long as they have legal guardians residing in Beijing for the duration of their enrollment.

-Academics
+Rankings

-RDFZ is a beacon high school accredited by the Beijing Municipal Commission of Education.
-In a 2016 ranking, it ranked first amongst all high schools in Mainland China.
-In another 2016 ranking, this time of Chinese high schools that send students to study in American universities, RDFZ ranked fifth in mainland China by number of students entering top American universities.
-The school is a member of the G30 Schools group.
-The school offers the International Baccalaureate diploma, Advanced Placement and A-Level curriculums.
+RDFZ consistently ranks among the top of Chinese high schools.
+In a 2016 ranking of Chinese high schools that send students to study in American universities, the school ranked fifth in mainland China in terms of the number of students entering top American universities.

-RDFZ has been awarded a number of titles and awards by China's Ministry of Education and by the Beijing Municipal Commission of Education, including: